helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 ---
 layout: post
-description: forthcoming
+company: City, University of London
-title: Information achitecture redesign
+project: Information achitecture redesign
+description: Overhaul of the information architecture of a univeristy website
+skills: User interviews, card sorts, tree tests, stakeholder management
+year: 2019
 permalink: /information-architecture-redesign-at-city-university-of-london/

 ---

-# Information architecture redesign City, Univerisity of London #
+# Information architecture redesign #
+## City, Univerisity of London ##

+:worried:

 ## Challenge ##
 City's website was starting to look dated.
 With no editorial oversight and x CMS editors, it had grown to a staggering 20,000 pages.
 This was hampering its ability to meet key performance goals such as increasing student recruitment and showcasing its world-leading research.